In an ectopic pregnancy, the fetus cannot survive.

 Ectopic Pregnancy: A Mislocated Pregnancy

 Symptoms of ectopic pregnancy vary and may not occur until the structure containing the ectopic pregnancy ruptures.
-Most women have vaginal bleeding or spotting, cramping or pain in the lower abdomen, or both.
+Most women have vaginal bleeding or spotting and/or pain. which may be dull, sharp, or crampy, in the lower abdomen.
 Menstrual periods may or may not be late or missed.
 Some women do not suspect that they are pregnant.

-When the structure ruptures, the woman usually feels severe, constant pain in the lower abdomen.
+When the structure ruptures, the woman usually feels sudden, severe, constant pain in the lower abdomen.
 If the woman has significant blood loss, she may faint, sweat, or feel light-headed.
 These symptoms may indicate that she has lost so much blood that she has dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ).
+She may develop peritonitis Peritonitis Abdominal pain is common and often minor.
+Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
+The pain may be the only sign of the need for surgery... read more (inflammation of the membrane that lines the abdominal cavity).

 Doctors suspect an ectopic pregnancy in women who are of childbearing age and who have lower abdominal pain or vaginal bleeding, faint, or go into shock.
 In such women, a pregnancy test is done.

 If the pregnancy test is positive or, rarely, if the test is negative but symptoms still suggest ectopic pregnancy, ultrasonography is done using a handheld device inserted into the vagina (called transvaginal ultrasonography).
 If ultrasonography detects a fetus in a location other than its usual place in the uterus, the diagnosis is confirmed.
 If ultrasonography does not detect a fetus anywhere, ectopic pregnancy is still possible, or the pregnancy may be in the uterus but be so early that it cannot be seen.